Review of Icebreakers

-- The Arck 7 class LNG carriers were launched in 2016 (Christophe de Margerie), in 2017 (Boris Vilkitsky, Fedor Litke, Eduard Toll), in 2018 (Rudolf Samoylovich, Vladimir Vize, Vladimir Rusanov, Georgiy Brusilov, Boris Davydov, Nikolay Zubov) and in 2019 (Nikolay Yevgenov, Vladimir Voronin,Georgiy Ushakov, Yakov Gakkel, TBN***).
+- ARC7-class LNG carriers were launched in 2016 (Christophe de Margerie), in 2017 (Boris Vilkitsky, Fedor Litke, Eduard Toll), in 2018 (Rudolf Samoylovich, Vladimir Vize, Vladimir Rusanov, Georgiy Brusilov, Boris Davydov, Nikolay Zubov) and in 2019 (Nikolay Yevgenov, Vladimir Voronin,Georgiy Ushakov, Yakov Gakkel).

 Yamal LNG ships are based at Port Sabetta (Yamal Peninsula, Russia), western Siberia (at Ob River's estuary).
 The USD 27 million facility is ice-bound 9 months in the year.
 The project ensures the shipping of Russian Arctic natural gas (from the South Tambey gas field) to Europe and Asia.

 On May 1, 2018, was the first LNG transshipment from Sabetta (Yamal) to Zeebrugge (Belgium) from an icebreaking carrier to a conventional LNG carrier.
 The gas transfer (from MS Eduard Toll to MS Pskov) was via Fluxys pipeline network and done at quays 615 and 616 ((outer port).
-The contract with Fluxys terminal was signed in 2015 and constitutes an annual LNG transshipment of 107 loads (from ice-breaking vessels) to conventional vessels.
+The 2015-signed contract with Fluxys terminal constitutes an annual LNG transshipment of 107 loads (from ice-breaking vessels) to conventional vessels.

 On December 11, 2018, NOVATEK announced that Yamal LNG reached its full capacity with three operational LNG trains (2nd and 3rd trains were inaugurated 6 months ahead of schedule).
 Yamal LNG is comprised of three liquefaction trains, each with capacity 5,5 MTPA (Million Metric Ton Per Annum), or total 16,5 MTPA.
 For 1 year (December 2017-2018) were produced and delivered approx 7,5 million tons of LNG.